 Sublocade eliminates opioid cravings and withdrawal symptoms so patients can benefit from a higher recovery success rate.
 Sublocade is also more convenient than daily buprenorphine, since the medication is injected only once per month.
 Patients using Sublocade as part of opioid addiction treatment can stay focused on therapy, and continue to manage important life responsibilities related to career, education, family, and more.

 Getting Help for Opioid Use Disorder

 MAT is a widely accepted treatment for opioid use disorder, and is available at many drug detox centers that treat opioid addiction.
-If you or someone you love needs help recovering from opioid use disorder, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you love needs help recovering from opioid use disorder, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our experienced addiction counselors will discuss all your treatment options, and help you find the nearest detox center offering Sublocade and other safe, effective treatments for opioid use disorder.